microsoft/CSS-Exchange/docs/M365/MDO/ResendFailedOutboundMail.md

       > [!TIP] Customize the duration of the secret to expire soon if you don't expect to use the app for an extended period.
     - Use the `client_id`, `tenant_id`, and `client_secret` obtained during app registration to authenticate with Microsoft Graph in the script (connection instructions below).

-4. After completion of the above steps, you must be connected to Exchange Online and Graph API with Powershell, as follows:
+4. After completion of the above steps, you must be connected to Exchange Online and Graph API with Powershell, as follows - make sure to insert your values into the connection string for Graph:

 ```powershell
 Connect-ExchangeOnline -ShowBanner:$false